County Jail

 Community and Law Enforcement Partnerships

-Utah County Jail works closely with local law enforcement to maintain safety and security.
+Dallas County Jail works closely with local law enforcement to maintain safety and security.
 These efforts include:

 • Collaboration with Local Police and Courts: Ensures smooth interaction and proper transfer of inmates.